Flintoff History, Family Crest & Coats of Arms

 Flintoff Settlers in United States in the 20th Century

-- John Flintoff, aged 21, who emigrated to America from Darlington, in 1906
+- John Flintoff, aged 21, who immigrated to America from Darlington, in 1906

 - Thomas Ainsworth Flintoff, aged 28, who settled in America from Blackpool, England, in 1911

-- Florence G. Flintoff, aged 18, who emigrated to the United States, in 1911
+- Florence G. Flintoff, aged 18, who immigrated to the United States, in 1911

-- William Flintoff, aged 22, who emigrated to the United States, in 1919
+- William Flintoff, aged 22, who immigrated to the United States, in 1919

 - William C. Flintoff, aged 21, who settled in America, in 1920